-- 4080 IP-DECT AP - The 4080 IP-DECT AP (DAP : DECT Access Point) is the actual DECT transmitter/receiver.
-The 4080 IP-DECT AP supports up to 12 simultaneous calls and they operate license free.
-The power provision is done via the Ethernet interface (PoE).
-Besides radio traffic, the DAPs take care of subscription control and call control data handling to/from the SIP Proxy.
-4080 IP DECT AP is available with either internal antennas or external antennas.

-• OXO has a SIP Proxy and Registrar embedded:
+- There are two generations of DAP types: 4080 IP-DECT AP and the 8340 smart IP-DECT AP.
+The 8340 series is the latest model. - IP-DECT APs (DAP) : DECT Access Point is the actual DECT transmitter/receiver. - IP-DECT APs supports up to 12 simultaneous calls and they operate license free. - IP-DECT APs are powered via the Ethernet interface (PoE). - Besides radio traffic, the IP-DECT APs take care of subscription control and call control data handling to/from the SIP Proxy. - IP-DECT APs are available with either internal antennas or external antennas. - OXO has a SIP Proxy and Registrar embedded: